-Wednesday Night Multifaith Dinner and Program: Every Wednesday at 6 pm during the academic year, a free, vegetarian (kosher, halal, and gluten-free friendly) multifaith community meal is offered in the main house to build community through eating together.
+Open Table: Wednesday Night Multifaith Dinner and Program: Every Wednesday at 6 pm during the academic year, a free, vegetarian (kosher, halal, and gluten-free friendly) multifaith community meal is offered in the main house to build community through eating together.
 The time period at this dinner on Wednesdays is reserved for Multifaith programming which may include films, discussions, games or guest speakers.
 Each house is required to assist with the meal once per quarter.

 Quarterly Retreats: Our students get away on weekend retreats that include service, fellowship, and spiritual exploration.
 Attendance at retreats are highly encouraged as they provide the foundation for our intentional living community.

-Other Service and Justice Projects: We support other opportunities for students to serve and do justice work both in and outside of Davis.
+Service and Justice Projects: We support other opportunities for students to serve and do justice work both in and outside of Davis.
 All MLC students are expected to perform 10 hours of community service each quarter.
 CA House staff will work to offer regular service opportunities which will be advertised throughout the year.
 Student-initiated ideas and projects are always welcome.

 II.
-ROLES OF BOARD, CLERGY, AND STAFF
+CA HOUSE BOARD, CLERGY, AND STAFF AND THEIR ROLES

-CA House Board of Directors and Community Committee
+CA House Board of Directors